graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ### Subscription Event Data Source

-In the example above, the data sent with `PublishSubscriptionEvent()` is the same as the first input parameter, called `eventData`, on the subscription field, which is the same as the field return type of the subscription controller method.
-By default, GraphQL will look for a parameter with the same data type as its own return type and use that as the event data source.
+In the example above, the data sent with `PublishSubscriptionEvent()` is the same as the first input parameter, called `eventData`, on the subscription method, which is the same as the return type of the subscription method.
+By default, GraphQL will look for a parameter with the same data type as the method's own return type and use that as the event data source.
 It will automatically populate this field with the data from `PublishSubscriptionEvent()`; this argument is not exposed in the object graph.

 You can explicitly flag a different parameter, or a parameter of a different data type to be the expected event source with the `[SubscriptionSource]` attribute.